Archaic Greek sculpture: Background

-There is evidence of human presence in the region now known as Greece - including the continental portion and the islands - since the Paleolithic, and in those early times their artifacts amounted to simple stone and bone tools and weapons, and pottery.
+There is evidence of human presence in the region now known as Greece – including the continental portion and the islands – since the Paleolithic, and in those early times their artifacts amounted to simple stone and bone tools and weapons, and pottery.
 By the Bronze Age there were already cultures of considerable artistic and cultural flourishing, the so-called Aegean civilizations, comprising the Minoan, Cycladic and Mycenaean cultures.
 Statuettes in marble and alabaster survive from Cycladic art, some reaching large dimensions, mostly representing female deities with their arms folded across their chests, but there are also male specimens and others in various positions, pieces that became famous and eagerly collected for their highly stylized forms that remind us a little of modern sculpture.
 But precisely this great interest has caused serious problems for archaeological research.
-Only about 10% of the Cycladic sculptures known today have a proven provenance, and it is suspected that the rest may be recent forgeries, an insecurity that complicates the description and study of the functions and meanings of this production.
+Only about 10% of the Cycladic sculptures known today have a proven provenance, and it is suspected that the rest may be recent forgeries, an uncertainty that complicates the description and study of the functions and meanings of this production.
 Some pieces show traces of pigment, indicating that in remote times the practice of painting the surface of sculptures had already been established, which would be continued throughout the history of sculpture in Ancient Greece.

-More or less contemporary to the Cycladic culture was the Minoan civilization, flourishing in Crete.
+More or less contemporary to the Cycladic culture was the Minoan civilization, which flourished in Crete.
 What has come down to us of its sculpture are small statues, of which the Minoan snake goddess figurines, mostly in faience, found in the royal palace of Knossos, and the Palaikastro Kouros, in ivory, gold, stone and rock crystal, are famous, but it is possible that larger works in wood were also produced.
 Their forms are much more elaborate and naturalistic than the Cycladic ones, but they have the same tendency toward frontality.
-In bronze sculpture, the Minoans showed great skill, having developed the lost wax technique, and the period is particularly important because it consolidated a whole mythical process around the creative process, personified in the figures of the god Hephaestus, the masterful craftsman, and Daedalus, a legendary character who is credited with inventing the art of sculpture and magical powers of animating statues, and whose origin seems to have been oriental.
+In bronze sculpture, the Minoans showed great skill, having developed the lost-wax technique, and the period is particularly important because it consolidated a whole mythical process around the creative process, personified in the figures of the god Hephaestus, the masterful craftsman, and Daedalus, a legendary character who is credited with inventing the art of sculpture and magical powers of animating statues, and whose origin seems to have been oriental.
 The location of Daedalus at this time, however, seems to be a much later elaboration of the tradition, and it is more plausible that he was a sculptor from the 7th century BC, if indeed he existed at all.
-Recent studies have also pointed to the possibility that there may have been two Daedalus: one a Minoan architect-builder, and the other a sculptor of the early Archaic or Orientalizing period, also sometimes called Dedalic in his honor.
+Recent studies have also pointed to the possibility that there may have been two Daedaluses: one a Minoan architect-builder, and the other a sculptor of the early Archaic or Orientalizing period, also sometimes called Dedalic in his honor.